silviot/edx-platform-wiki/Split-mongo-architecture-and-rollout-options.md

    1. ORA location references need to change to locators
    1. converting student state to reference Locators not Locations
    1. change in address syntax in middle of analytics stream
+1. Deciding how to handle uploaded assets: currently course relative which makes reuse problematic

 **Decisions/options requiring action:**